rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 I only use three extensions:

-- [Clibboard Indicator](https://github.com/Tudmotu/gnome-shell-extension-clipboard-indicator) - The most popular, reliable and feature-rich clipboard manager for GNOME with over 1M downloads.
+- [Clipboard Indicator](https://github.com/Tudmotu/gnome-shell-extension-clipboard-indicator) - The most popular, reliable and feature-rich clipboard manager for GNOME with over 1M downloads.
 - [GSConnect](https://github.com/GSConnect/gnome-shell-extension-gsconnect) - With GSConnect you can securely connect to mobile devices
 - [Snap Manager lite](https://github.com/fthx/snap-manager-lite) - Popup menu in the top bar to easily manage usual snap tasks (list, changes, refresh, remove, install...)

 #### Clipboard Indicator

 There are a lot of clipboard managers out there.
-I went with this one because it is a Gnmoe extension and had good ratings.
+I went with this one because it is a Gnome extension (There are installable applications available) and had good ratings.
 Here is what it looks like in use:

 ![screenshot](img/Clipboard.png)